PLATINUM2023

 What are the organization's current programs, how do they measure success, and who do the programs serve?

-In partnership with the American Autonomic Society, The Dysautonomia Project hosts an annual three-day course in autonomic medicine for second-year medical school residents.
+In partnership with the American Autonomic Society, The Dysautonomia Project hosts an annual three-day course in autonomic medicine for second-year medical school residents or higher.
 This intensive three-day course, developed using The Penry Course model for Epilepsy, brings in top autonomic doctors from across the country to provide in-depth education about dysautonomia/autonomic medicine to 36 second-year medical school residents from across the country.
-Currently, there are only 51 board certified doctors in autonomic medicine and only about 150 providers in the United States who diagnose and manage these conditions.
+Currently, there are less than 70 board certified doctors in autonomic medicine and only about 150 providers in the United States who diagnose and manage these conditions.
 This number pales in comparison to the estimated 14 million people in the US (70 million worldwide) suffering from dysautonomia.
 We predict that in the first few years of the course, we will more than double the number of doctors able to diagnose and treat autonomic cases.

 Population(s) Served